-Developmental psychology is a field that studies how people grow and change throughout the course of their lifespan.
-Development is about much more than simply the physical changes that take place over the course of a lifetime.
-It also involves the cognitive, social, and emotional changes that take place at different ages.
+Developmental psychology is a field that studies how people grow and change throughout the course of their lifespans.
+Development is about much more than the physical changes that occur over a lifetime.
+It also involves cognitive, social, and emotional changes at different ages.